Triangles on Web Ch7 WebGPU Shading Language

 }

-in the shading language is more like that in C language- it specifies a memory layout.
+struct in the shading language is more like that in C language- it specifies a memory layout.

 First let's look at the input- the input struct of a function in shading language consists of two parts, the locational fields and the builtin fields.

-, which specifies the location of the field in the memory.
-For example, the first chunk of the memory is the normal vector, which is specified by @location(1) norm: vec3f
+The locational fields are specified by @location, which specifies the location of the field in the memory.
+For example, the first chunk of the memory is the normal vector, which is specified by @location(1) norm: vec3f.

-is automatically filled by the WebGPU runtime.
-They are distinct from the locational parameters and handled by the WebGPU runtime, thus you just use @builtin
+However, aside from the locational fields, there are some hidden field that is automatically filled by the WebGPU runtime.
+For example, the vertex_index is automatically filled by the WebGPU runtime.
+They are distinct from the locational parameters and handled by the WebGPU runtime, thus you just use @builtin to specify them, without the need to specify the location.

 The input layout is specified by the vertex buffer layout in the pipeline layout.
 Whereas the output layout of the vertex shader is determined by the WebGPU runtime- a builtin position field is required.

 As for the fragment shader, the input is just simply the output of the vertex shader, and the output is dependent on the attachments you defined.
 For color attachments, it is locational.
-For depth attachment, there is a builtin @builtin(frag_depth)
+For depth attachment, there is a builtin @builtin(frag_depth).

 You can also tear apart teh struct and specify the location or builtin field directly in the function signature.
 For example: